 If you have locked yourself up in your room, with a box of tissues and chocolates only to cry and watch rom-coms—you are doing it wrong.
 You are allowed to grieve, but not for long.
 You will end up feeling lonely.

 Healing can take time.
-Focusing on yourself and loving yourself is crucial.
+Begin to perceive yourself and love yourself as it is crucial.
 Remember why you and your ex broke up in the first place.
 Try to become a better version of yourself by doing the things that make you happy.
 Sulking about a failed relationship will not help you.
-It’s important to let go of things, delete your ex’s number from your phone, and refrain from a reunion neither in person nor over the phone.
+It’s important to let go of things, delete your ex’s number from your phone and refrain from a reunion neither in person nor over the phone.

 1. What is a good reason to call your ex?

 If you are considering calling your ex, you should have a good reason for it, such as inquiring about the well-being of their family members, conveying good news, sharing important information, or wishing them.
 Your reasons for calling them may be impromptu or planned but think well about what you will say on the call.

 2. How long should you wait before calling an ex?

 If you are contemplating calling your ex or are thinking what if I called my ex girlfriend or boyfriend, take a moment to consider how you feel about them.
 If your feelings are still strong and painful, calling them would not help.
 Give time to yourself and let your acute feelings subside.
 Most people may get over their acute feelings in a couple of months.
 Once you are past your intense emotions, you may not feel the urge to call.

 3. Should I wait for my ex to contact me first?

 The answer to this question depends on who initiated the breakup.
 If you had initiated the breakup and the reason for it was trivial, you may decide to forget the past, catch up, and create a new beginning.
 In such a case, you should call your ex first.
 However, if your partner initiated the breakup and you still feel deceived and hurt, you should wait for your ex to call you first.